Top 10 Places to Visit in Cusco Peru

 9|Explore the Sacsayhuaman Ceremonial Fortress

 The impressive megalithic structure is located on the outskirts of Cusco.
 It is considered one of the perfect engineering works of the Inca civilization.
-However, most of its structure was destroyed during the construction of the colonial Cusco, but only the heaviest and largest stones remained.

 According to historians, it took 50 years and around 20,000 men to build the enigmatic structure.
 Some of the remaining stones can reach up to 9 meters in height and weigh over 125 tons.
-There are so many mysteries revolving around the Sacsayhuaman complex and we have the most complete guide for you!
-Make sure to read it while you’re here.

 10|Discover the Qenqo Temple

-It is located three kilometers away from Cusco City and it’s one of the largest Huacas found in the region.
-The archeological site was a sacred location and is believed to have been a place where the Incas performed sacrifices and mummifications in honor of the Sun God Inti.
+The archeological site served as a sacred location where the Incas believed they performed sacrifices and mummifications in honor of the Sun God Inti.

-There are several inca ruins spread around Cusco City and if you’re eager to know everything about them, here’s an Archaeological City Tour that will take you through the history of the Incas in the so-called Imperial City.
+There are several inca ruins spread around Cusco City, and if you’re eager to know everything about them, here’s an Archaeological City Tour that will take you through the history of the Incas in the so-called Imperial City.

-Cusco is certainly the most diverse travel destination in Peru, here you’ll find history, culture, and impressive natural wonders that you simply can’t miss.
-For that reason, we have prepared the
+Cusco is certainly the most diverse travel destination in Peru; here you’ll find history, culture, and impressive natural wonders that you simply can’t miss.

 Viagens Machu Picchu, journeys that inspire, moments that last.